 Camaguey is reputed to have some of the most talented dancers in Cuba, and is home to three of the country’s best dance companies.
 People-to-People Connection: Visit a dance company and observe dancers during their daily rehearsal, and learn from the company manager the challenges of operating a performance company, with limited resources for props and costumes.
 Meet a family of artisan ceramicists who create the distinctive urns traditionally used in Camaguey to store water.
 In addition to their craft, the workshop is beautifully decorated with the family collection of ornamental plants and cacti.

 After lunch, walk back to the hotel via the pedestrian streets of Camaguey.
 Enjoy an “aperitivo” with two of Cuba’s most creative and prodigious contemporary painters, Joel Jover and his wife Ileana Sanchez.
 Their magnificently decorated home is itself a work of art.
-Dinner and overnight in Camaguey.
+Overnight in Camaguey.

 Mainly agricultural, the Camaguey region produces the majority of Cuba’s beef and dairy.
 Journey out into the countryside for a taste of country life, Cuban style, on a working cattle ranch.
 Learn the story of the ranch from the manager and meet Cuban cowboys who demonstrate their skills, sharing many similarities to American traditions of rodeo.
 The ranch supports a village where the workers and their families live.
 Visit the humble homes and meet the village families.
 Try a few words of Spanish and perhaps share a few moments of true intercultural exchange.

 Enjoy an authentic pig roast for lunch at the ranch.
 Return to Camaguey in the afternoon.
-Dinner and overnight in Camaguey.
+Overnight in Camaguey.

-After breakfast at the hotel, transfer to the airport for your charter flight back to Miami.
+After breakfast at the hotel, transfer to the airport for your flight back home.